 Pictured (l to r): Terry L. Fromson, Managing Attorney, Women’s Law Project (WLP); Patricia Giorgio Fox, Deputy Commissioner, Philadelphia Police Department; Thomas E. Zemaitis, Partner, Pepper Hamilton LLP; Carole Johnson, Executive Director, Women Organized Against Rape; Susan Frietsche, Senior Staff Attorney, WLP; and Carol E. Tracy, Executive Director, WLP.
 Photo courtesy of the Women’s Law Project.

-Philadelphia, PA – May 15, 2012 - Thomas E. Zemaitis of Pepper Hamilton LLP recently was presented with the Myra Bradwell Society Award by the Women’s Law Project.
+Thomas E. Zemaitis of Pepper Hamilton LLP recently was presented with the Myra Bradwell Society Award by the Women’s Law Project.
 Mr. Zemaitis was recognized for his many years of dedicated service to the Women’s Law Project as a board member and his exceptional work in litigation supporting women’s access to safe and legal abortions.

 The award is named after Myra Bradwell who petitioned the United States Supreme Court in 1869 to overturn her denial to practice law in Illinois.
 The infamous opinion upholding the denial read in part, “The natural and proper timidity and delicacy which belongs to the female sex evidently unfits it for many occupations of civil life.”
 Myra Bradwell was ultimately admitted to the Illinois bar.